bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/op_vault-for-bitcoin-covenants-panel.md

 James: 00:20:44

 Yeah, so you have a lot of choices there.
-And this is kind of where I need to spend a lot, I mean, we need to spend a lot of time thinking about  what kind of the recommended usage patterns are because let me describe to you  all the variability that you have in terms of what goes into an oP_vault address, right?
+And this is kind of where I need to spend a lot, I mean, we need to spend a lot of time thinking about  what kind of the recommended usage patterns are because let me describe to you  all the variability that you have in terms of what goes into an `OP_vAULT` address, right?
-So in simple terms, when you lock up coins in a vault, you're creating a pay-to-taproot transaction to a taproot script that looks  op-vault, and then the first parameter is the hash of your recovery path with that optional authorization key.
+So in simple terms, when you lock up coins in a vault, you're creating a pay-to-taproot transaction to a taproot script that looks  `OP_vAULT`, and then the first parameter is the hash of your recovery path with that optional authorization key.
 Second parameter is the spend delay.
 And the third parameter is the hash of the key that you use to actually trigger the unvault process.
 So that's what goes into the script.